jupyter/docker-stacks/docs/using/running.md

 ## Using the Docker CLI

-You can launch a local Docker container from the Jupyter Docker Stacks using the [Docker command line interface](https://docs.docker.com/engine/reference/commandline/cli/).
+You can launch a local Docker container from the Jupyter Docker Stacks using the [Docker command-line interface](https://docs.docker.com/engine/reference/commandline/cli/).
 There are numerous ways to configure containers using the CLI.
 The following are some common patterns.

+**Example 1:**

-**Example 1** This command pulls the `jupyter/scipy-notebook` image tagged `b418b67c225b` from Docker Hub if it is not already present on the local host.
+This command pulls the `jupyter/scipy-notebook` image tagged `b418b67c225b` from Docker Hub if it is not already present on the local host.
 It then starts a container running a Jupyter Notebook server and exposes the server on host port 8888.
 The server logs appear in the terminal and include a URL to the notebook server.